How to Calm a Horse: What You Need to Know About Calming Supplements for Horses

 Remember that your first assumption should not be that you have a nervous horse.
 Do not rush into giving calming supplements to your horse.

 It’s important you first review your horse’s overall health, environment, disposition, and your behaviors and actions around your horse.
-Your horse cannot speak – so the only way they have to communicate problems or concerns is with their behavior – pay attention to the signals your horse is giving you.
+Your horse cannot speak, so the only way they can communicate problems or concerns is through their behavior.
+Pay attention to the signals your horse is giving you.